Theory

 The five territories are not an observed pattern.
 They are the exhaustive set of structurally distinct positions relative to any self-limiting generative operation, derivable from first principles before examining any domain.

-The derivation follows from two distinctions.
+The derivation follows from a structured decision tree.
 First: does the practitioner encounter the comma or not?
 Non-encounter is complete in itself — that is Infrastructure.
-Encounter requires a second distinction: what is the practitioner's relationship to the limit?
-Four and only four relationships exist — distribute around it (Distribution), exploit its specific geometry (Exploitation), extend the kernel's logic toward it with maximum fidelity (Commitment), or refuse the kernel's organizing logic entirely (Refusal).
+Encounter requires a second distinction: what is the structural target?
+Three targets correspond to three spatial relations to a boundary — the field (Distribution), the geometry of the comma (Exploitation), or the limit itself.
+The limit target further partitions by direction of approach: with the kernel's logic (Commitment) or against it (Refusal).

 Five positions total.
 Mutually exclusive.
 Collectively exhaustive.
-The space is closed.
+The framework proposes that the space is closed under the current derivation.
+Persistent classification failures would count as evidence against this closure.

-The derivation establishes three things the empirical observation could not: necessity (these are the only positions that exist), closure (there is no sixth territory), and cross-domain necessity (the convergence across domains is structural not contingent).
+The derivation establishes three things the empirical observation could not: derivational grounding (the positions follow from the logic, not from observation), proposed closure (no sixth territory has been found that doesn't collapse into one of the five), and cross-domain grounding (the convergence across domains is structurally predicted, not merely observed).
 The corpus confirms the derivation tracks something real.
-Together they produce a formal framework with empirical grounding — the structure of a mature scientific theory.
+Together they produce a framework where theoretical derivation and empirical validation constrain each other.

 The Cross-Domain Homology

-Six domains, six kernels, same five-territory topology in each.
-The convergence is not coincidence or analogy — it is structural necessity.
-All six domains are formal systems downstream of the same distinction operation.
-Two works at identical coordinates in the engagement matrix are making the same structural claim regardless of domain, period, or material.
-The cross-domain comparison is meaningful rather than metaphorical because it is grounded in structural identity, not surface resemblance.
+Six domains, six kernels, same five-territory topology in each (with a seventh domain — painting — currently being tested for the same pattern).
+The convergence is interpreted as structural rather than purely analogical — all six established domains have kernels, and the derivation applies wherever a kernel exists.
+Two works at identical coordinates in the engagement matrix are interpreted as making analogous structural moves within their respective domains.
+The cross-domain comparison is meaningful rather than metaphorical because it is grounded in proposed structural correspondence, not surface resemblance.

 Systems Theory Parallels

-FalseWork's kernel framework converges independently with several formal results in systems theory and cybernetics — not as borrowed vocabulary but as structural identity.
+FalseWork's kernel framework converges independently with several formal results in systems theory and cybernetics — not merely as borrowed vocabulary but as structural convergence that warrants further formal comparison.
 Ashby's Law of Requisite Variety, Shannon's redundancy principle, and the tight/loose coupling distinction each map directly onto the kernel/comma structure and the five territory classifications.
 The five territories are not an aesthetic taxonomy — they are positions in a formal space defined by the relationship between a system's generative capacity and its regulatory limits.

 The Architecture